Each painting in this series is based on one of Margaret Atwood’s novels: The Edible Woman, Lady Oracle and Alias Grace.

 The characters in Atwood’s novels are not your typical heroines.
 They are often up to no good.
 In The Edible Woman, Lady Oracle and Alias Grace each protagonist leads a double life, one acceptable and expected, the other subversive, underground, unpredictable, often bad – but creative.

 My interest in Atwood as a writer is twofold.
 On the one hand as an artist her work offers a sense of grounding in something identifiable, and on the other, her works are a type of road map for how women belong to creativity.
-This tension is at heart of these works.
+This tension is at the heart of these works.

-On my work, belonging and the city:
+On my work, the void, and belonging and the city:

 Entredeux – working in the space of otherness